I baked Walnut Toffee Bars yesterday, and while walnuts were the featured ingredient, I think they might have been upstaged by the buttery crust.

 But use whatever butter you like because you really can't go wrong with this recipe.
 This version was adapted from Diamond Walnuts, but these types of bars are classic and a lot of fun because you can vary the nuts and chocolate

-I used Trader Joe’s Dark for these, but they’d also be good topped with chopped hazelnut flavored chocolate or milk chocolate.
+Choosing a chocolate for the topping is probably the most fun thing about Toffee Bars.
+You can go with any type of dark chocolate you prefer, or try a flavored one.
+This might be good topped with chopped hazelnut flavored chocolate, for instance.
 Also, the recipe halves well, so if you want to make a half batch just halve all the ingredients and bake in an 8 inch square pan.

 - 1 teaspoon vanilla